lachlan-waugh/6443/slides/content/week05.md

 ### Remediation
 * Don't assume local/internal services will be safe
-* Don't allow arbitrary execution times: e.g. returning an entire database would take a lot longer than an image
+* Don't allow arbitrary execution times: returning a database would take a lot longer than an image
-* Have a whitelist of IPs that can access internal services
+* A whitelist of IPs that can access internal services
 * A *good* WAF

 {{% /section %}}